capsicumbaccatum/KGs_and_ontologies_Workshop_Bif250708/README.md

 ## 4. Explore visual graph

-### -  How many subclasses are assigned to “Reptilian”?
+### -  How many subclasses are assigned to 'Reptilian'?

-### - Which class does “Xexto” belong to?
+### - Which class does 'Xexto' belong to?

-### - Does “Yodaspecies” belong to the class of “Sentinents”?
+### - Does 'Yodaspecies' belong to the class of 'Sentinents'?